shawooha/awsome-javascript-frontend/README.md

 - http://interactjs.io/ | interact.js is a lightweight, standalone JavaScript module for handling single-pointer and multi-touch drags and gestures
 - https://www.mediaelementjs.com/ | HTML5 video and audio player with support for YouTube, SoundCloud, Facebook, Vimeo, HLS, Dash, and others
 - https://konvajs.github.io/docs/ | JavaScript 2d canvas library
+- http://fabricjs.com/ |  Fabric.js is a powerful and simple Javascript HTML5 canvas library
 - https://projects.calebevans.me/jcanvas/ | jCanvas | jQuery meets the HTML5 canvas
 - http://paperjs.org/ | Paper.js is an open source vector graphics scripting framework that runs on top of the HTML5 Canvas.
 - https://github.com/graingert/wow | wow.js is a light-weight friend of animate.css